-6.4 Environmental Screening of Sub-projects
+6.4 Environmental and Social Screening of Sub-projects

-A screening procedure will be prepared and implemented in order to identify any environmental risks/impacts associated subproject.
+A screening procedure is prepared and implemented in order to identify any environmental risks/impacts associated subproject.
 The environmental screening would be undertaken for each sub-project for rural roads, schools, agricultural and horticulture, livestock (poultry and piggery), fisheries and rubber processing activities under TRESP.

-Approach to Environmental Screening: Environmental screening would be carried out comprising sub-project information, locations, proposed interventions and activities, proximity from forest, environmentally sensitive locations, bio-reserve, national parks, wildlife statuary, wet lands, etc.; applicability of laws, regulations and clearances & permits to be required; identification of E&S risks and impacts; and to classify the sub-project based on risk level (low, moderate or substantial and high) and finally, presenting conclusion on risk category, need for the detailed EA, needs for diversion of forest land, land acquisition and recommendations for preparation of ESMP and RAP.
+Approach to Screening: Environmental screening would be carried out comprising sub-project information, locations, proposed interventions and activities, proximity from forest, environmentally sensitive locations, bioreserve, national parks, wildlife statuary, wet lands, etc.; applicability of laws, regulations and clearances & permits to be required; identification of E&S risks and impacts; and to classify the sub-project based on risk level (low, moderate or substantial and high) and finally, presenting conclusion on risk category, need for the preparation of ESMP and RAP.
+All sub-projects will have specific ESMPS.
+If the screening reveals that the sub-projects have aspects as defined in the negative list of activities, the same will not be undertaken.

 The Environmental and Social Screening for all subproject and activities under TRESP would be undertaken using project E&S screening templates given at Annexure 1 to identify nature and extent of E&S risks and impacts for different types of proposed activities.
 Specifically for rural roads, care needs to be taken to identify whether these roads were constructed pre or post1980, as all rural roads constructed post 1980 would require Forest Clearance prior to start of civil works.
 Environmental and Social screening shall be carried out before preparation of DPRs by the environmental & social experts of the DPR Consultants through physical site visits/transect walk and will be made after thorough understanding of environmental settings at and around the subproject sites.
-Dully Environmental and Social screening checklists will be checked and verified by environmental and social expert of PIUs.
+The Environmental and Social screening checklists will be checked and verified by environmental and social expert of PIUs.
 The Bank will review a selection of sub-projects, through desk review /site visits and provide suggestions and guidance for improvements, if required.
 In the case of substantial risk categories of sub-projects, the Bank will review and approve all E&S checklists.

 Environmental and Social screening will be carried out for 100% subprojects by DPR consultants/ Environmental and Social Experts of PIUs.
-The PMU will review the E&S screening checklists and will be sent to World Bank for reviewing its completeness, correctness and compliance and approval.
+The PMU will review the E&S screening checklists and will send the checklist to World Bank for reviewing its completeness, correctness and compliance and approval.